History of Wesleyan University in Timeline

 The Wesleyan Song Book

-1909: Construction of Judd Hall
+1909: Judd Hall built

-1909: Board of trustees votes to stop admitting women as undergraduates
+1909: Wesleyan stops admitting women as undergraduates

 1910: Student body size

-In 1910, the Wesleyan student body numbered about 300.
+In 1910, the Wesleyan student body numbered about 300 students.

-1912: Wesleyan operates as an all-male college
+1912: Wesleyan operates as all-male college

 From 1912, Wesleyan operated again as an all-male college until 1970.

-In 1923, Upton Sinclair published "The Goose-Step: A Study of American Education".
+In 1923, Upton Sinclair published "The Goose-Step: A Study of American Education."

 The Goose-step: A Study of American Education